lrg79/1300Assign1/README.md

 # 1300Assign1
-very simple first assignment for webdev class
+very simple first assignment for webdev class. we were required to link to a github repository